-The XRT MAXI J1807+132 (hereafter J1807) was first detected during an outburst in 2017 \citep{Shidatse2017ApJ...850..155S, JimenezIbarra2019MNRAS.484.2078J} and subsequently experienced two additional events in 2019 \citep{Albayati2021MNRAS.501..261A} and 2023 \citep{Illiano2023ATel16125....1I, Sandeep2025ApJ...978...12R}. \nicer observations during the 2019 outburst detected three type I X-ray bursts, confirming the presence of a NS in J1807 \citep{Albayati2021MNRAS.501..261A}.
-Although these bursts were not of the photospheric radius expansion type, they established an upper limit to the distance, placing J1807 at less than 12.4 kpc.
+The XRT MAXI J1807+132 (hereafter J1807) was first detected during an outburst in 2017 \citep{Shidatse2017ApJ...850..155S, JimenezIbarra2019MNRAS.484.2078J} and subsequently experienced two additional events, in 2019 \citep{Albayati2021MNRAS.501..261A} and 2023 \citep{Illiano2023ATel16125....1I, Sandeep2025ApJ...978...12R}.
+NICER observations during the 2019 outburst detected three type I X-ray bursts, confirming the presence of a NS in J1807 \citep{Albayati2021MNRAS.501..261A}.
+Although these bursts were not of the photospheric radius expansion type, they enabled an upper limit to the distance of 12.4 kpc to be established.

-In this paper, we present time-resolved $R$-band photometry of J1807, obtained during quiescence over three nights.
+In this paper we present time-resolved $R$-band photometry of J1807 obtained during quiescence over three nights.
 With these data, we determined the orbital period of the system and modelled the ellipsoidal light curve to infer the binary parameters.
 We also estimated its distance and elevation above the Galactic plane.

-\section{Observations and Data Reduction}
+\section{Observations and data reduction}

-We conducted $R$-band photometry of J1807 during quiescence, with the 2.5 m Isaac Newton Telescope (INT) at the Roque de los Muchachos Observatory in La Palma, Spain.
+We conducted $R$-band photometry of J1807 during quiescence, with the 2.5 m \textit{Isaac Newton} Telescope (INT) at the Roque de los Muchachos Observatory in La Palma, Spain.
 Observations were carried out on the nights of 24--25 June 2022, and 28 July 2022 (all dates throughout the text are given in UTC).
 We employed chip 4 of the Wide-Field Camera (WFC), an instrument equipped with four EEV $2048 \times 4096$ pixel CCDs with a plate scale of 0.33 arcsec pix$^{-1}$.
 We acquired a total of 86 images, each with an exposure time of 600 seconds, using the Harris $R$-band filter.
 The total observation time was approximately 6.66 hours (40 images), 6 hours (36 images), and 2.33 hours (10 images) on the first, second, and third nights, respectively.
 The image quality conditions ranged from 1.25 to 1.75 arcseconds on the first two nights, and from 1.5 to 2 arcseconds on the third night.